Cube (2021 film): Production

+Filming

 Filming took place in October and November 2020.

 Reception

 Critical response

-The film received mixed-to-negative reviews from critics.
+The film has received mixed-to-negative reviews from critics.
 James Marsh, writing for the South China Morning Post, gave the film 2 out of 5 stars, and summarized: "The movie is so repetitive and sluggish, and the characters so insufferable, that being stuck in the deadly cube might seem preferable to watching it."
 In the Kinejun Review on Kinenote, run by Kinema Junpo Publishing, Junichi Inoue gave the film a low rating, saying, "Did anyone involved in this film think this was interesting?
 Did no one say anything?
 I question their love of film."
-Shigeki Koga commented, "The film's classicism and social nature make it mediocre.
-As a result, all the characters are stereotypes and lack depth."
-Writer Kaori Hattori said, "There are still many unresolved aspects of the characters, both young and old, male and female, and the more you try to delve deeper into their inner thoughts and backgrounds, the more frustrating it becomes as the story deviates from realism."
+Shigeki Koga commented, "The classicism and social aspects make this film mediocre.
+As a result, all the characters are stereotyped and lack depth."
+Writer Kaori Hattori said, "There are still some unresolved aspects to the characters, young and old, male and female, and the more you try to delve deeper into their inner thoughts and backgrounds, the more frustrating it becomes as the story deviates from realism."